pslisko/performa365docs/docs/howto/manage_activities/exam.rst

 #. **Activities** page opens containing list of all available activities.
 #.
 Select edit icon in the **Actions** column of the activity you wish to edit.
 #. **Edit activity** wizard opens below.
 #.
+Non-editable fields will be displayed as read-only.
+When editing the exam type of activity, you can change things like duration, percentage of coorect answer, number of questions from each group, etc. The exam you've chosen when creating the activity cannot be changed.
+#.
 Change data in the fields you wish to update and click **Finish** in the last step.